Back to home

 Key Points

-The Andorran Ski Federation (FAE) presented the Creand FIS Cup on Tuesday, a new FIS circuit comprising 24 races—12 for men and 12 for women—across Andorra's ski resorts, with a total prize fund of €6,000.
+The Andorran Ski Federation (FAE), in partnership with local ski clubs and backed by Creand, has launched the Creand FIS Cup, an international alpine ski circuit comprising 24 FIS races—12 for men and 12 for women—across Andorra's resorts, with a total prize pool of €6,000.

 Share the article via